PART 3 – NON-COURT DISPUTE RESOLUTION

 3.4

-(a) to enable the parties to obtain information and advice about, and consider using, non-court dispute resolution; and
+(a)obtain information and advice about, and consider using, non-court dispute resolution; and

-(4) If the parties do not tell the court if any of the issues have been resolved as directed under paragraph (3), the court will give such directions as to the management of the case as it considers appropriate.
+(4) If the parties do not tell the court if any of the issues have been resolved as directed under paragraph (3), the court will give such further directions as to the management of the case as it considers appropriate.

 (5) The court or court officer will –